AdamBoley/Beergate/README.md

 CSRF_TRUSTED_ORIGINS = ['https://*.YOUR_DOMAIN.COM'], replacing YOUR_DOMAIN.COM with the URL of the Gitpod workspace I was using, prefixed with `8000-` to account for the development server.

 This worked, and allowed me to login to the Django backend without issue.
 The code above appears to override the need to provide a CSRF token when performing actions from this workspace.
 This may present a vulnerability, as a CSRF token is Django's way of protecting sites against malicious users, and the code in settings.py overrides that.
 I asked my Mentor, and his response was....

+When attempting to render an BeerReview database entry, I initially could not get a Bootstrap card holding the various fields to display.
+I thought that this may have been a problem with my views.
+Where the Django Blog uses a status field to mark a post as either draft or published, I am merely using an approved field, and then filtering posts to display by the boolean value in the approved field.
+Removing this stipulation did not work.

+I then viewed the index.html page in the Dev Tools and found that the card was not even rendering, and that the code was stopping at the Templating Language For Loop.
+I had been using for `beer_review in beer_review_list`.
+I then consulted the [Django documentation on class-based views](https://docs.djangoproject.com/en/4.1/topics/class-based-views/generic-display/), and found that their example code uses `for publisher in object_list`.
+I followed their pattern and changed `beer_review_list` to `object_list`.
+This worked, and the index page displayed the test beer review that I had made in the database.